-Results of learning outcomes assessments are analyzed by instructors using data managed in Taskstream, SPCC's online management system for evaluating student learning.
+Results of learning outcomes assessments are analyzed by instructors using data managed by the College's Institutional Effectiveness Department.
 Decisions targeting continuous improvement in learning are made in a systematic way to determine what students have learned and how learning can be improved.
 SPCC reserves the right to share samples of student work with regulatory and accrediting bodies when necessary.